The UK’s leading manufacturer of precast concrete stadium components

 Concrete Walkways & Balconies

 We design stadium walkways for optimal spectator movement in between and at the bottom of the terracing.
 Milbank design, manufacture and supply concrete walkways along with balconies, balcony walls and a variety of other specialist units made-to-order for areas such as disabled access and seating, to be installed at the same time as the other terracing elements.
 These units are often one-off shapes and sizes which our manufacturing facility can easily produce to your requirements.

 Stadia construction consists not only of terracing, but also large areas of flooring in the circulation routes, accommodation and office spaces as well as restaurants and corporate boxes.
 These floor areas have to be designed to take high loads – a task ideally suited to hollowcore units.

-Milbank are the leading hollowcore flooring producer in the South East of England with a factory dedicated to the manufacture of prestressed products.
-Milbank have a separate production facility for the production of all Stadium Products.
+Milbank is the leading hollowcore flooring manufacturer in the South East of England with a factory dedicated to the manufacture of prestressed products.
+Additionally, we have a separate production facility for the production of all stadium and bespoke precast concrete products.

 Raker Beams & other Beams

-The standard terrace units are then installed, spanning from one raker beam to the next, to provide the seating area.
-Raker beams are generally long span beams (depending on the size and scale of the stadium) and can be cast up to 30m long.
-These beams come from individually fabricated steel moulds and are cast to give a fair face finish on both sides.
+We install the standard terrace units, which span from one raker beam to the next, to provide the seating area.
+Raker beams are generally long-span beams (depending on the size and scale of the stadium) and can be cast up to 30m long in our dedicated factory.
+Our raker beams originate from individually fabricated steel moulds, and we cast them to give a fair face finish on both sides.